What Are Hardcore Mobile Games?

 What Are the Types of Hardcore Games?

-Hardcore games are a vital mobile gaming genre, with gamers across the world spending between 13.8 and 19.7 minutes in hardcore gameplay per day.
-If we look at the main subverticals (and the sub-subverticals) that fall under the hardcore game umbrella, we should talk about strategy and role-playing games – also known as RPG games.
+If we look at the main subverticals (and the sub-subverticals) that fall under the hardcore game umbrella, we need to talk about strategy games and role-playing games – also known as RPG games.
 Even within RPG games, there are multiple subverticals, such as MMORPG.

 Both subverticals share various in-game characteristics such as detailed storytelling, competitive gameplay, or combat missions.
 The main difference lies in which elements the players focus on developing.
 Take strategy games, for example.
 The gamer is responsible for strategically utilizing the already-made units within the virtual world to progress – for example, to launch attacks on enemies to collect resources.
 In role-playing games, the focus is on how the player develops a certain character.